 The Board is responsible for the management of risks faced by the Company and delegates this role to the Audit and Risk Committee (the "Committee").

 The Committee carries out, at least annually, a robust assessment of principal and emerging risks and uncertainties and monitors the risks on an ongoing basis.
 The Committee has a dynamic risk management register in place to help identify key risks in the business and oversee the effectiveness of internal controls and processes.

 The risk management register and associated risk heat map provide a visual reflection of the Company's identified principal and emerging risks.
-These fall into four categories: strategic and business risk, financial risk, operational risk, and regulatory and compliance risk.
+These fall into three categories: strategic and business risk, financial and operational risk, and regulatory and compliance risk.
 The Committee considers both the impact and the probability of each risk occurring and ensures appropriate controls are in place to reduce risk to an acceptable level.
-The Committee continues to be concerned with the risks posed by the COVID-19 pandemic which has a significant impact on all risk categories.
-In addition to implementing more regular reviews of investment performance with the Investment Manager, the Committee has worked closely with the Company's key service providers to ensure high standards of service were maintained whilst hybrid working models were implemented.
+During the year under review the Committee was particularly concerned with the increase in geopolitical risk following the outbreak of war in the Ukraine.
+The subsequent rise in global energy prices, inflation and rising interest rates worldwide have led to a more uncertain investment environment.
+The increase in exchange rate volatility has had a particular impact on the values of Japanese portfolio holdings and the dividend income received.
+The Japanese (and Asian) economies have also taken longer to recover from the Covid-19 pandemic than those in Europe and America.
+The Committee continues to review the processes in place to mitigate risk; and to ensure that these are appropriate and proportionate in the current market environment.

-Further information on how the Committee has considered COVID-19 when assessing its effect on the Company's ability to operate as a going concern and the Company's longer-term viability can be found on page 34.
+The Company's ability to operate as a going concern can be found on page 35 and the Company's longer-term viability can be found on pages 12 and 13.